SovereignCloudStack/sovereigncloudstack.org/README.md

 ### Pull Requests

 1. Create a feature branch.
 2. Submit a PR with detailed changes.
+Ensure DCO and build checks (and other CI tests) pass before asking for reviews.
+3. Optionally do cherry-picks or merges into the `staging` branch for testing.

 ---